Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Stochastic Particle Flow as a Marginal Particle Filter

 where $\left[d\mathrm{x}\right]=d\mathrm{x}_{L-1}\dots d\mathrm{x}_{0}$ as $\Delta\lambda\rightarrow0$.
-Solving path integrals in general is a daunting task, nevertheless, a density of interest could be approximately integrated if formulated as a mixture of Gaussians, under the assumption of local Gaussianity.
+Solving path integrals in general is a daunting task, nevertheless, a density of interest could be approximately obtained in terms of a Gaussian mixture, under the assumption of local Gaussianity of probability paths.
 Within this framework, an ensemble of independently selected Gaussian densities can be analytically integrated to achieve local solutions to (\ref{eq:proposal-as-a-path-pdf}).
-This crucial idea is exactly what the stochastic flow proposes when the filtering solution is formulated as the mixture (\ref{eq:Gaussian-mixture-measure}).
+This fundamental idea is equivalent to what stochastic particle flow proposes when the filtering solution is formulated as the mixture (\ref{eq:Gaussian-mixture-measure}).

-\subsection{The stochastic-particle-flow marginal particle filter}
+\subsection{The Stochastic-Particle-Flow Marginal Particle Filter}